-As an ardent patriot he attached a cult value to Poland.
-He apotheosised Marshal Pilsudski, for whom he even wanted to erect a pagan temple at the bottom of Kraków's Wawel Hill.
+As an ardent patriot, he attached a cult value to Poland.
+He apotheosised Marshal Piłsudski, for whom he even wanted to erect a pagan temple at the bottom of Kraków's Wawel Hill.
 He ardently opposed the role of the Catholic Church, promoting instead a return to Slavic paganism.
 An authoritarian personality, he was fascinated with fascism, his strong anti-Semitism undoubtedly verging on paranoia.

-During the next decade, which he would spend in America, Szukalski continued to sculpt and draw, experiencing at times utmost poverty – stretches of days during which he would not eat.
-Eventually he did make a brilliant career in the Chicago art circles, which at around this time included such artists as Ben Hecht, Carl Sandburg, and Clarence Darrow.
+Over the next decade, which he spent in America, Szukalski continued to sculpt and draw, experiencing at times utmost poverty – stretches of days during which he would not eat.
+Despite his struggles, he eventually forged a brilliant career in the Chicago art circles, which around this time included artists such as Ben Hecht, Carl Sandburg and Clarence Darrow.
 As a result, two large monographs of his work were published: The Work of Szukalski (Covici-McGee, 1923) and Projects in Design (University of Chicago Press, 1929).

 Back in the Second Poland – reforming everything

-Looking for vitality and originality, Szukalski posited turning to the the authentic culture of the Polish folk, which to his mind preserved the 'uncontaminated' 'Polishness’.
-Simultaneously, he put forward an iconoclastic idea to abolish the Kraków Academy of Fine Arts, establishing instead a new institution called Twórcownia, of which he would be the sole and only leader and teacher.
+Looking for vitality and originality, Szukalski posited turning to the authentic culture of the Polish folk, which to his mind preserved the 'uncontaminated' 'Polishness’.
+Simultaneously, he put forward an iconoclastic idea to abolish the Kraków Academy of Fine Arts, establishing instead a new institution called Twórcownia (editor's translation: Place of Creation), of which he would be the sole and only leader and teacher.

-His own teaching method required dropping classical European drawing from models, and substituting it with painting from memory, which, as he argued, would endorse creativity and fantasy over slavish imitation.
-During this time he also demanded that his pupils stop oil painting.
+His own teaching method required dropping classical European drawing based on models, and substituting it with painting from memory, which, as he argued, would endorse creativity and fantasy over slavish imitation.
+During this time, he also demanded that his pupils stop painting using oils.

-While in Poland Szukalski naturally took part in competitions.
-His biggest successes include a Grand Prix in Paris and winning the competition for the monument to Mickiewicz in Vilnius (which, however, would never be realized).
-But his designs and sculptures were generally seen as extravagant, fantastical, or simply awkward.
+While in Poland, Szukalski naturally took part in competitions.
+His biggest successes include a Grand Prix in Paris and winning the competition for the monument to national bard Adam Mickiewicz in Vilnius (which, however, was never realised).
+But his designs and sculptures were generally seen as extravagant, fantastical or simply awkward.
 One of the critics of the time even questioned whether the sculptor should be offered commissions worthy of his talent, and he stipulated that it would have to be on certain conditions, among them:

 That none of his statues is bigger than the Sigismund Column [Warsaw's biggest monument], that the number of hands and legs equals two, that no national hero would have another stick out, protrude or come out of the first one, and that, similarly, Poland would not be seen as leaping from another figure's head, heart, liver, spleen or whatever other bodily organ; lastly that no figure would have a tail.